 In 2000, INSEAD played host to an historic first joint meeting of the EBSLG and the ABLD (The Academic Business Library Directors).
 This was followed by a second joint meeting of the US and European groups in Darden, Virginia in 2004.
 In 2007, following the 2002 inauguration of the APBSLG (The Asia Pacific Business School Librarians’ Group), a joint meeting of the three groups was held in May 2007 at the Copenhagen Business School.
 Joint meetings of these groups have since been held every three years.
 The EBSLG also enjoys reciprocal engagement and conference attendance with members of CLADEA – a group representing Business Librarians of Latin America and institutions interested in the Latin American region.

 The most recent Anglophone group meeting was held at Cambridge Judge Business School on 25th and 26th January 2018.

-The most recent Continental group meeting was held at HEC Paris between the 19th and 21st June 2017.
+The next Continental group meeting will be held at IMD, Lausanne between the 3rd and 5th October 2018.

 The most recent Northern group meeting was held at Copenhagen Business School on 26th and 27th October 2017.